ekankchhaparwal/NITK_RooMate/README.md

 The Room-Exchange-System could prove to be a valuable tool for individuals seeking to exchange rooms.
 By simplifying the process of finding room exchange opportunities and facilitating communication between users, the portal could greatly benefit the students.

-## References

-1. Reference 1: Description or link to the reference.
-2. Reference 2: Description or link to the reference.

 ## Mentors and Mentees

 ### Mentor -